andreobrandao/Numerical-Methods/README.md

 This code aims to calculate the velocity of the sphere in this process of sedimentation using the 4th order runge kutta method.

-This method has the following idea
+The selected lines in the code, showed below, shows the idea of this method:

 ```fortran
     do i = 1,n ! iterando no passo de tempo